cbigler/dashboard/src/components/explore-space-detail-raw-events-export-card/README.md

 data.

 ## Component Props
-- `space: DensitySpace` - The space that the events should be filtered by when the request to the server is made.
+- `space: CoreSpace` - The space that the events should be filtered by when the request to the server is made.